 Clinging is also closely associated with losing your independence, jealousy, and insecurities.
 Long term infidelity affects the partner to a great extent where they may start doubting their actions.

-On the other hand, a partner’s guilt after cheating may also drive them into committing acts they may regret later.
+On the other hand, a partner’s guilt after cheating may also drive them into engaging in clingy behavior they may regret later.

 Your anxiety response to dealing with an affair may involve two different forms of punishment.
 First, you may want to punish your partner for hurting you and betraying your trust.